-The acquisition of the above said grinding unit and the subsequent expansion of itscapacity enable your company to transport the surplus clinker available at its plant inMattampally to the said unit for grinding into slag cement to meet the demand in marketsin Odisha West Bengal and in the Vizag region of Andhra Pradesh where with theidentification of Vishakhapatnam and Kakinada in Andhra Pradesh and Bhubaneswar in Odishafor development as smart cities' under the Prime Minister's Smart CitiesMission' the focus is currently more on the investments in their infrastructure sector.
+This grinding unit which was acquired by your company in the year 2016 has sinceexpanded its capacity from 0.18 MTPA to 1.5 MTPA.
+This unit utilises the surplus clinkeravailable at your plant in Mattampally for grinding into slag cement to cater to themarkets in South Odisha and North Coastal districts of Andhra Pradesh where with theidentification of Vishakhapatnam and Kakinada in Andhra Pradesh and Bhubaneswar in Odishafor development as smart cities' under the Prime Minister's Smart CitiesMission' the focus is more on the investments in their infrastructure sector.

-Opportunities and threats:
+Opportunities and threats: Constraints on inputs:

-Housing sector which accounts for a major portion of cement demand is yet to pick-up ina big way both in Telangana and Andhra Pradesh which are significant markets for yourcompany.
+Housing sector which accounts for a major portion of cement demand is yet to pick-up ina big way both in Telangana and Andhra Pradesh which are the significant markets for yourcompany.
 While the initiatives by the governments like Smart Cities Mission'affordable housing' will help the construction real estate infrastructure andcement sectors in due course the cement industry may have to wait for some more time tosee any significant revival in demand in these states.

-In the above circumstance your company which has its major markets inTelangana Andhra Pradesh and in the border areas of the other neighboring States needs to look intoexpanding its Markets beyond these areas.
-However the freight cost involved in moving the material from itsplants at Mattampally and Bayyavaram to these areas discourages it todo so as the priceof the locally produced cement in such areas would tend to be muchcheaper.
+In the above circumstances though your company which has its major markets inTelangana Andhra Pradesh and in the border areas of the other neighboring States wantsto expand it beyond these areas the freight cost involved in moving the material from itsplants at Mattampally and Bayyavaram to these areas discourages it to do so as the priceof the locally produced cement in such areas would tend to be much lower.